edosedgar/eurobot2019/README.md

 arm-none (press tab twice)
 ```

-You should look something similar like:
+You should see something similar like:

 ```
 arm-none-eabi-addr2line   arm-none-eabi-gcc-ar      arm-none-eabi-nm